FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 kubectl config use-context <your-desired-context>
 ```

-Start the setup by creating a namespace within the cluster.
+Start the setup by creating a `ferretdb` namespace within the cluster.
 That way, you can isolate, group, and manage your resources, access controls, and other configurations.

 ```sh